MAKE CONNECTIONS THAT COUNT.

 TESCO.COM

-The most brand powerful social isn’t from the brand, but from their customers.
+The most powerful social doesn’t come from the brand, but from their customers.

-We targeted customers who were buying cat food and gave them an own-brand freebie in their delivery,
+We targeted people who were buying cat food and gave them an own-brand freebie in their delivery,

 Now everyone loves posting about their pet.